 Some well-known barriers to engaging with citizen science include (a) gender, (b) language, (c) access to technology, (d) perceptions of elitism, (e) socio-economic status, and many more, including various combinations of these.
 Further, the roles that people play in citizen science are largely as participants, but rarely as initiators or co-creators of projects.

 The working group on Diversity and Inclusion in Citizen Science will identify major barriers to engaging with citizen science, and will come up with concrete recommendations and guidelines for the citizen science community to act upon.

 The group has compiled an outline of what will be a white paper document.
 The document is a work-in-progress which will be completed and available to read on this page soon.
 View outline.

 Working Group on Citizen Science Data: Considerations and better practice

 Citizen science efforts in India and globally are generating unimaginable amounts of data on different aspects of biodiversity.
 This is clearly a good thing and should be celebrated.
 At the same time, it also raises a number of questions related to data, including ownership, accessibility, attribution, storage, interoperability, quality, and more.
 Citizen science projects sometimes (but not always) have specific policies related to a few (but usually not all) of these aspects.
 As a matter of good practice, it is best that project proponents clearly articulate, and participants (and other stakeholders) understand the data-related policies followed by a particular project.

-The working group on Citizen Science Data will identify major aspects related to data on which project proponents should ideally have clear procedures and policies.
-The working group will survey existing global practices and standards and describe various options that projects could adopt, with some guidance about benefits and costs to each option.
-The resultant document will form a toolkit for citizen science practitioners who seek to take informed decisions on various aspects of data.
+The working group on Citizen Science Data has identified major aspects related to data on which project proponents should ideally have clear procedures and policies.
+The working group has surveyed existing global practices and standards and described various options that projects could adopt, with some guidance about benefits and costs to each option.
+The resultant document is a toolkit for citizen science practitioners who seek to take informed decisions on various aspects of data.